argumentativeyouth/murry/_posts/2020-01-18-what-is-munai.md

 modified: 2020-01-18T11:52:00+05:30
 ---

-**Photography is the science**, art and practice of creating durable images by recording light or other electromagnetic
+**Photography is the science**, art and practice of creating durable images by recording light or other electromagnetickjnkjnjn